 - Security Levels : 5

 - Average Searching Time : <1s (1:1000)

 - Window Dimensions : 19 * 21 mm

 - Working Environment : Temp = -10°C – +40°C, RH = 20%-80%

 - Storage Environment : Temp = -40°C – +85°C, RH = <85%

 - Outline Dimensions : Split Type, 44.1 * 20 * 23.5 mm

 How Does An Optical Fingerprint Scanner Work?

-The skin on the palms of our hands have a special pattern called friction ridges that help us grab things effectively without slipping.
-These patterns consist of ridges and valleys arranged in certain configurations and is unique for each individual.
-Our finger tips also have them as you can see from the above image.
+The skin on the palms of our hands has a special pattern called friction ridges that help us grab things effectively without slipping.
+These patterns consist of ridges and valleys arranged in certain configurations and are unique for each individual.
+Our fingertips also have them as you can see from the above image.
 When a finger comes in contact with a surface, the ridges make strong contact with it.
-When we strongly grab something, the moisture, oil, dirt and dead skin cells on our finger can attach to the surface of the thing we are grabbing, leaving an impression we call a fingerprint.
-Various forensic methods involving the use chemicals are used to extract such fingerprints from crime scenes and are called latent fingerprints.
+When we strongly grab something, the moisture, oil, dirt, and dead skin cells on our finger can attach to the surface of the thing we are grabbing, leaving an impression we call a fingerprint.
+Various forensic methods involving the use of chemicals are used to extract such fingerprints from crime scenes and are called latent fingerprints.
 But an optical fingerprint scanner works a bit differently.